Which handwriting style should your child learn?

 Oh, So Unique!

-Whichever style is chosen, the personality of each child's handwriting is evident.
+Whichever handwriting style or type is chosen, the personality of each child's handwriting is evident.

 One child may space letters wide.
 Another might slant their letters less than the child sitting next to them.
 Some tend toward narrow lettering.
 Then, there are those who have a confident flow to their writing.

 Our uniqueness shows in our handwriting.
-We all develop a style.
+It is our style.

 Training and Practice